crgz/abbreviated_dates/README.md

 ## How it works

+The abbreviation "št" could stand for:
 - Šeštadienis which means in Saturday in Lithuanian
 - Štvrtok which means in Thursday in Slovak

-But Lithuanian is spoken not only in Lithuania but also in Latvia and Slovak is spoken not only in Slovakia but also by a minority in Czech Republic.
+Lithuanian is spoken in Lithuania and in Latvia.
+Slovak is spoken in Slovakia but also by a minority in the Czech Republic.
 These countries use different date representations: Czech Republic, Latvia and Slovakia have the day written first because of the "little" date endianness format used as the standard in the country.
-Lithuania, on the other hand, uses the "big" date endiannes format which means that the month is written first.
+Lithuania, on the other hand, uses the "big" date endianness format which means that the month is written first.
 The system factor in all these facts and is able to come with the right answers:

 In the case of interpreting the abbreviation as a Saturday:
 -  9 of November 2024